On this page

 And the Flexible Industry Pathways are designed to, lead to a job outcome for a student in industry in South Australia.
 So, really important that we spend time with industry, designing these Flexible Industry Pathways in a way that the qualifications are right for industry, but the qualifications are also right for students and the student cohort.

-So the policy, the centerpiece, are those Flexible Industry Pathways.
+So the policy, the centrepiece, are those Flexible Industry Pathways.
 And today we've had feedback from the Industry Skills Councils and we have 24 Flexible Industry Pathways with around, you know, this is still under the development, but around 160 qualification options for students.

 Flexible Industry Pathway starts with something called VETRO, which is VET Readiness Orientation.
 And the VETRO is designed to identify that the student is ready for the pathway and fully understanding the pathway and what the commitment is, with a view to completing the pathway and transitioning into employment at the end.
 So VETRO is a new key aspect of the policy.